Visit to Q’eros

 “Buenos días, Señora,” I greeted Benito’s wife.
 She smiled back and added more dung to the fire.

 Benito looked up with a wide smile, “Buenooooos días, waiki!” and handed me a cup of maté.
 I expected the infusion to have wild muña, kuñuka, or coca leaves but it consisted simply of hot water with some sugar.
-We waited for Fabian to join us and then, sitting on the wooden edge of Benito’s bed, we sipped our simple breakfast of potato broth or caldo.
+We waited for Fabian to join us and then, sitting on the wooden edge of Benito’s bed, we sipped our simple breakfast of potato broth or caldo de papa.

-After breakfast, we took a walk around the community and Benito showed us the school that had been partly funded by our Willka T’ika Children’s Fund.
+After breakfast, we took a walk around the community and Benito showed us the school that had been partially funded by our Willka T’ika Children’s Fund.
 I took photos and measurements of the playground.
-Benito had asked us to help provide fencing materials so we could keep the alpacas and llamas from entering the schoolground.
+Benito had asked us to help provide fencing materials so we could keep the alpacas and llamas from entering the school ground.
 He guided us around the small village, popping into a few family member’s homes.
 Everyone seemed to be related to Benito in some way.
 I recognized one person, his son Roberto who greeted with a big hug and only a few words of recognizable Spanish.

 “Caramba!
 Tienes una infección!”
 I exclaimed, stating the obvious.